MarHai/ScrapeBot/README.md

 - **BrowserWidth** and **BrowserHeight** define (in pixels) the size of the browser window to emulate.
 Use 1024 and 768 if unsure.
 - For screenshots to be taken and stored locally, a **ScreenshotDirectory** could be specified.
 Default is the ```screenshots/``` sub directory.
 Alternatively, you can upload screenshots to an Amazon S3 bucket.
 In this case, go ahead and configure *AWSaccess*, *AWSsecret*, and *AWSbucket* under Database, this setting is then ignored.

+## Retrieving collected data
+Depending on the amount of data collected, you can then easily download collected data through the web frontend as CSV file(s) or use the [R package ScrapeBotR](https://github.com/MarHai/ScrapeBotR) to directly access your data.
+While the first option requires a web frontend to be set up, the latter option only asks you to specify your ScrapeBot database using the same credentials as specified in the almighty "config.ini" below **Database**.

 ## Replicability
 ScrapeBot offers to export recipes into JSON-encapsulated files.
 These files are called `.sbj` files (as in **S**crape**B**ot **J**SON) and include all necessary specifications for a recipe, its individual steps and values.
 Note, that these files do not include any runtime information, such as instances, runs, logs, or collected data.